SeldonIO/seldon-core/docs-gb/getting-started/configuration.md

 ---
-description: Learn how to configure Seldon Core 2 components, including Kafka integration settings, topic and consumer isolation, and tracing configuration.
-This comprehensive guide covers ConfigMap management, Helm customization, OpenTelemetry integration, and best practices for shared Kafka clusters in Kubernetes environments.
+description: Learn how to configure Seldon Core 2 components, including Kafka integration, tracing setup, and ConfigMap management for production deployments.
 ---

 # Configuration